-As a means of insuring proper installation of the sewer pipe, the contractor shall video inspect, according to the city of Rochester Hills video inspection standards, 100% of the storm sewer pipe 12" and larger in diameter.
-The contractor shall provide 24 hours notice to the city of Rochester Hills prior to video inspection, so a representative may be present.
-Rochester Hills will be provided with a digital copy of the video inspection and log in accordance with the city of Rochester Hills video inspection standards.
+As a means of insuring proper installation of the storm sewer pipe, at the discretion of the City Engineer, the contractor shall video inspect, according to the city of Rochester Hills video inspection standards, up to 100% of the storm sewer pipe 12" and larger in diameter.
+If video inspection is required by the City Engineer t-The contractor shall provide 24 hours notice to the eity City of Rochester Hills prior to video inspection, so a representative may be present.
+Rochester Hills will be provided with a digital copy of the video inspection and log in accordance with the eity City of Rochester Hills video inspection standards.

-Projects that must meet this requirement are:
+Projects that the City Engineer mainmay impose these must meet this requirements are: